According to the Federal Emergency Management Agency (FEMA), the following elements are listed as sources not recommended for drinking water:

 - Pools and spas

 In conclusion, the position of New Millennium Concepts, Ltd. On chlorine in a water source is that, according to test data, the Black Berkey purification element ® seems to reduce more than 99.9 % of chlorine.
-That said, we think that the elements will eliminate a threat of chlorine given the facts of the test data.
-However, we do not recommend drinking the pool water for regular consumption because it can contain additional contaminants or chemicals other than chlorine which may or may not have been tested before by our vast catalog of independent third party tests.
+That being said, we believe that the elements will eliminate a threat of chlorine given the facts of the test data.
+However, we do not recommend drinking the pool water for regular consumption because it may contain additional contaminants or chemicals other than chlorine which may or may not have been tested before by our vast catalog of independent third party tests.